Exploring the Impact of the Great Resignation on Healthcare Staffing: Strategies for Retention and Recruitment

 1. Competitive Compensation and Benefits

-Benchmarking salaries to local market rates rather than national averages can significantly enhance a practice’s attractiveness.
-For instance, competitive salaries are particularly crucial in high-cost areas, where employees might seek competitive offers from both healthcare and non-healthcare sectors.
-Moreover, comprehensive benefits packages that include health care coverage and retirement plans can help align the interests of employees with organizational goals.
+To enhance appeal, practices should benchmark salaries against local market rates rather than relying on national averages.
+Competitive salaries are especially important in high-cost areas, where employees are likely to consider offers from both healthcare and non-healthcare sectors.
+Additionally, comprehensive benefits packages that include health coverage and retirement plans can align employee interests with organizational goals.

 2. Emphasizing Work-Life Balance